nhsconnect/FHIR-CDS/pages/explore/api_referral_request.md

 This element carries a code denoting the type of procedure being requested.

 #### Subject element of the ProcedureRequest ####
-This element SHOULD always reference a `Patient` resource.
+This element SHOULD NOT be populated.